f5businessdevelopment/bigipworkshop/docs/ex4.md

-### Set up the day1 workspace to utilize the big-pool Agent.
+### Set up the Workspaces to utilize the big-pool Agent in your ORG.

 To assign the workspace "day1" to utilize the agent named "big-pool," navigate to the "day1" workspace and select the "Agent" option under the Default execution mode.
 Then, update the Organization information accordingly.